nerfologist/litetracker/README.md

 - user can start, finish deliver, accept or reject stories ✓
 - user can set stories' priority (only for stories that have not been started yet) ✓
 - user can set a capacity.
 A default capacity must be assumed ✓

-### Optional features
-- user can invite other users to collaborate on his project (collaboration)
-- user has an event timeline